OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/security/4_runtime_application_security_threats.md

 Input data can be sensitive (e.g. GenAI prompts) and can either leak through a failure or through an attack, such as a man-in-the-middle attack.

-GenAI models are often hosted in the cloud - sometimes managed by an external party- increasing the risk of input data (prompts) leaking.
-GenAI typically involves user interaction through prompts, adding user data and corresponding privacy issues to the threat.
-In addition, GenAI prompts may contain rich context information with sensitive data (e.g. company secrets).
+GenAI models mostly live in the cloud - often managed by an external party, which may increase the risk of leaking training data and leaking prompts.
+This issue is not limited to GenAI, but GenAI has 2 particular risks here: 1) model use involves user interaction through prompts, adding user data and corresponding privacy/sensitivity issues, and 2) GenAI model input (prompts) can contain rich context information with sensitive data (e.g. company secrets).
+The latter issue occurs with *in context learning* or *Retrieval Augmented Generation(RAG)* (adding background information to a prompt): for example data from all reports ever written at a consultancy firm.
+First of all, this information will travel with the prompt to the cloud, and second: the system will likely not respect the original access rights to the information.

 **Controls:**